Katherine Van Winkle Palmer

-Katherine Van Winkle Palmer (February 5, 1895 – September 12, 1982) was a tertiary paleontologist, a scientist who studied fossils from the Cenozoic Era, and an accomplished geologist.
+Katherine Van Winkle Palmer (February 5, 1895 – September 12, 1982) was an American tertiary paleontologist, a scientist who studied fossils from the Cenozoic Era, and an accomplished geologist.
 Palmer is recognized for her field/doctoral study on Veneracean lamellibranches, a class of bivalve molluska that include clams, scallops and oysters.
 Palmer was a director of the Paleontological Research Institution (PRI) in New York.
 During Palmer's time as the director of the PRI, she oversaw the publication of numerous Bulletins of American Paleontology as well as several issues of Palaeontographica Americana.
-Palmer is well known for her field study and collection of molluscs that took place in several parts of the world, most notably in the Gulf of Mexico.
+Palmer is well known for her field study and collection of mollusks that took place in several parts of the world, most notably in the Gulf of Mexico.
 Katherine was married to Ephraim L. Palmer and had two children together, Laurence and Richard Palmer.

 Early life

-Katherine Evangeline Hilton Van Winkle Palmer was an only child born to Jacob Van Winkle, a doctor and Mary Edith Hilton Van Winkle, a Canadian-born nurse.
-Jacob Van Winkle was one of the "First Twelve Men" who helped form the first official representative body of New York and New Jersey in 1641.
-Palmer Grew up in the small town of Oakville, Washington, sharing a close relationship with her father who introduced her to the outdoors, and who was an important contributing factor in her pursuit of the sciences.
-The two of them would go outdoors and collect fossil molluscs.
-It was during these adventures that Palmer found her love for science and a passion for fossils.As she said later in life, “I knew fossils as a child, so by the time I went to the University of Washington I knew I wanted to study geology."
-In childhood, she attended various local schools, and became the only female member of her graduating class to eventually go to college.
+Katherine Evangeline Hilton Van Winkle Palmer was an only child born to Jacob Van Winkle, a doctor, and Mary Edith Hilton Van Winkle, a Canadian-born nurse.
+Jacob Van Winkle was one of the "First Twelve Men" who helped form the first official representative body of New York and New Jersey in 1641.Palmer Grew up in the small town of Oakville, Washington, sharing a close relationship with her father who introduced her to the outdoors, and who was an important contributing factor in her pursuit of the sciences.
+The two of them would go outdoors and collect fossil mollusks.
+It was during these adventures that Palmer found her love for science and a passion for fossils.
+As she said later in life, "I knew fossils as a child, so by the time I went to the University of Washington I knew I wanted to study geology."

+In childhood, she attended various local schools and became the only female member of her graduating class to eventually go to college.
 Katherine was accepted into the University of Washington where she studied paleontology, the study of the history of life on Earth based on fossils.